 What is Aquatic Therapy?

-Aquatic Therapy is a skilled treatment method used by occupational and physical therapists to enhance your child’s functional abilities.
+Aquatic Therapy is a skilled treatment method used by occupational therapists and physical therapists to enhance your child’s functional abilities.
 The warm, buoyant water enables your child to feel free and have fun in therapy, in a natural environment!

 What do I need to bring to my child’s Aquatic Therapy session?